 Running parallel CRYSTAL jobs

-The following script will run a CRYSTAL job on the ARCHER2 system using 256 cores (2 nodes).
+The following script will run CRYSTAL using pure MPI for parallelisation using 256 MPI processes, 1 per core across 2 nodes.
 It assumes that the input file is tio2.d12

 Long-running jobs may encounter unexpected errors of the form